Information regarding Licensure and Certification of a New Skilled Nursing Facility (SNF)

 License Application Procedure

-In order to apply for a license with the Division of Health Service Regulation to operate a nursing home as required under General Statute § 131E-102, you must do the following:
+In order to apply for a license with the Division of Health Service Regulation to operate a nursing home as required under General Statute § 131E-102 Link goes outside of N.C.
+DHHS., you must do the following:

 1. Complete these forms and submit prior to licensure date.